Back to Course

 0

 In the creation of Sinless Sourdough breads and baked goods, you can use any salt of your choice, including the one you already have in your kitchen.
+Celtic salt can be used in all 3 series of Sinless Sourdough breads and baked goods.
 However, I prefer to use Celtic salt for its added health benefits.

 Celtic salt is rich in essential minerals, such as magnesium, potassium, and calcium.
-This mineral content not only enhances the flavor of the bread but also contributes to its nutritional value.
+This mineral content not only enhances the flavour of the bread but also contributes to its nutritional value.

 By incorporating Celtic salt into your recipes, you ensure that your baked goods provide these vital nutrients, making your Sinless Sourdough not only delicious but also a healthier choice.